Community Grants and Volunteer Opportunities

 JLC is accepting proposals for two types of Grants:

-- The Junior League will select and approve projects by May 2022, and community partners will be notified at this time.
+• The Junior League will select and approve projects and community partners will be notified of our decision.

 If would you like to talk through opportunities, discuss potential opportunities, or have questions, please use the form below.